 The first category is over-the-counter or aftermarket shoe inserts.
 These mean exactly what their name implies.
 You get them after you buy your shoes.
 They are not prescription, and you don't need to go to a doctor or podiatrist to purchase them.

 The most basic group of over-the-counter insoles are partial shoe inserts.
 Don't be fooled by the simple name, however.
 This category includes a wide range of products.
 And like all shoe inserts, the quality of the product varies widely.
 The most common partial shoe inserts include:

-- 2/3 length shoe inserts – Like their full-length counterparts outlined below, 2/3 shoe inserts come in a variety of different types.
+2/3 length shoe inserts – Like their full-length counterparts outlined below, 2/3 shoe inserts come in a variety of different types.
 They all have their length in common, as the insert ends at the ball of the foot.
 These partial inserts are perfect for low-volume shoes including ballet flats and dress casual footwear.
-We recommend 2/3-length insoles that have strong arch support like our Stride Short.

 The second type of over-the-counter shoe inserts are full-length insoles.
 Like their partial insert counterparts, these insoles include an extensive range of products.
 Here are the main types:

 Heat-moldable insoles – These inserts are heated in your oven and then molded to the contours of your feet.
 This process gives them the aura of a prescription or orthopedic insole, but they are far from it.
 Because they build your foot's biomechanical irregularities into the structure of the insole, they will never correct underlying problems like overpronation.
 Moreover, any materials that will mold easily in your oven won't prove durable in the long run.